 pumpkinheads — the ‘lock her up, CNN sucks’ contingent at Trump rallies, those who have drunken in so much of the man in their idolatry they’ve turned orange to the core, with their brains turned into mush…but, hey just as in Cinderella, it’s never too late to change back…

 redpilling — addiction to a medication that, like cancer, is particularly dangerous and insidious because it turns your own body and mind against you.
-While both are a product of civilization, unlike cancer, the primary cause of red pill addiction is informational rather than chemical.
-Arguably an epidemic that dwards opiates in its severity and scope.
+While, again like cancer, redpilling is largely product of civilization, the primary cause of red pill addiction is informational rather than chemical or biological.
+Arguably an epidemic that dwarfs opiates in its severity and scope.

 red tuna, straw herring — an especially disingenuous argument, much bigger than a red herring, or dizzyingly confusing, even mutanical, as a cross between a red herring and a straw man can be.